We do not bill insurance directly, but will provide you with a receipt that you can submit to your insurance company for re-imbursement

 We staff to make sure we are getting you into a walk-in 20 minute session fairly quickly.
 We are looking into an app that will allow you to get in the queue when you are on your way.
 We do offer scheduled sessions, but they are for one hour.

 As often as you want!
-We offer monthly memberships for discounted sessions of four, eight, and twelve sessions, which is roughly one, two or three sessions per week.
+We offer bundles for discounted sessions of four, eight, and twelve sessions, which is roughly one, two or three sessions per week.
+It really depends on you.